AnyLoc/Revisit-Anything/README.md

 You can get the segVLAD pipeline up and running in few easy and quick steps as follows.

-First, see which experiment/dataset you want to run in `place_rec_global_config.py`.
+First, set the path where you stored datasets i.e. `workdir_data` in `place_rec_global_config.py`.
+Also see which experiment/dataset you want to run in `place_rec_global_config.py`.
 The default config we use in paper is `exp0_global_SegLoc_VLAD_PCA_o3`, i.e. nbr aggregation for order 3 with PCA.
 You can try out other orders with/without PCA if you'd like.

 Then run the following scripts sequentially with one or both of these arguments.
 One example is: `python place_rec_main.py --dataset 17places --experiment exp0_global_SegLoc_VLAD_PCA_o3 --vocab-vlad domain`.